f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 Show notifications at the bottom left of the viewport.

+CLI: `--notifications`.

 ### `ui.notifications.show_bindings` (_bool_, default: `false`)

-Show corresponding keys when notifications are trigger by bindings key press events.
+Show corresponding keys when notifications are triggered by bindings key press events.

 # APIs